Group Testing: An Information Theory Perspective: Applications of group testing

 \paragraph{Database systems}

 In order to manage databases efficiently, it can be useful to classify items as `hot' (in high demand), corresponding to defectivity in group testing language.
 Cormode and Muthukrishnan \cite{cormode} show that this can be achieved using both adaptive and nonadaptive group testing, even in the presence of noise.
-A related application is given in \cite{wang2018}, which considers the problem of identifying `heavy hitters' (high-traffic flows) in Internet traffic, and provides a solution using linear group testing, where each test gives the number of defective items in the testing pool (see Section \ref{sec:other_models}).
+A related application is given in \cite{wang2018}, which considers the problem of identifying `heavy hitters' (high-traffic flows) in Internet traffic, and provides a solution using a linear version of group testing, in which each test gives the number of defective items in the testing pool (see Section \ref{sec:other_models}).

 \paragraph{Bloom filters}

 A \defn{Bloom filter} \cite{bloom} is a data structure that allows one to test if a given item is in a special set of distinguished items extremely quickly, with no possibility of false negatives and very rare false positives.